swcarpentry/shell-novice/06-find.md

 > 2013-11-06,deer,2
 > ~~~
 >
-> She wants to write a shell script, which takes a directory and a species
+> She wants to write a shell script that takes a directory and a species
-> as command-line parameters, and return one file called `species.txt`
+> as command-line parameters and return one file called `species.txt`
-> containing a list of dates and associated number of this species, such as
+> containing a list of dates and the number of that species seen on that date,
-> for rabbits:
+> such as this file for rabbits:
 >
 > ~~~
 > 2013-11-05,22